GABA for more serenity and less fear

 GABA is a widely used neurotransmitter that affects many aspects of health, especially emotional stability.
 It regulates and limits neuroelectric activity.
 Without GABA, electrical impulses in the brain could get out of control and lead to seizures.

 As an inhibitory neurotransmitter, GABA is particularly active in the brain.
 In mammals and thus also in humans, 25-50% of all synapses contain GABA receptors.
 This means that their transmission of stimuli can be inhibited by GABA.

-GABA is synthesized in presynaptic neurons and stored in synaptic vesicles.
+GABA is synthesised in presynaptic neurons and stored in synaptic vesicles.
 The rate of GABA synthesis is determined by the enzyme L-glutamic acid decarboxylase (GAD).

-GABA was first synthesized in the year 1883.
+GABA was first synthesised in the year 1883.
 At that time it was only known as a metabolite of plants and microorganisms.
-It wasn't until 1950 that researchers discovered the amino acid in the mammalian brain.
+It was not until 1950 that researchers discovered the amino acid in the mammalian brain.
 However, the actual meaning and function as an inhibitory neurotransmitter could only be explained 16 years later.

 In order for neurons to be able to send signals through the body, they must be able to communicate with one another in order to enable stimulus transmission.
 However, since the neurons are not directly connected to each other, communication takes place via the neurotransmitters.

 There is a gap at the end of each neuron called the synapse.
 In order to communicate with the next cell, the signal has to cross this small space.
 This process is called neurotransmission.
 In most cases, a neurotransmitter is released from the so-called axon terminal after an action potential has reached the synapse.